 Roberto has over 20 years of experience working in high tech and business.
 He has held executive roles in General Management, Operations, Marketing, Product Development, eCommerce and Sales, and is a business advisor and board member at several technology companies.
 He has international management experience and strong technical knowledge.

 He believes in innovation and value creation through startups, and works with several as mentor, investor or board member.
 He participates in the technology startup ecosystem in a variety of roles, including seed accelerators (Surge Accelerator), angel investor networks (Houston Angel Network), non-profit business incubators/accelerators (Houston Technology Center), universities (UoH RED Labs, Rice) and venture capital groups; as well as specific events such as South-by-Southwest (SXSW) and 3 Day Startup (3DS).
+Over the past seven years, he has:

-He created Softtek’s InnoVentures program, a corporate-sponsored idea competition and internal seed accelerator that gathers the best ideas from internal entrepreneurs to launch them as corporate initiatives and/or independent startups, backed by venture and institutional capital.
+He also created Softtek’s InnoVentures program, a corporate-sponsored idea competition and internal seed accelerator that gathers the best ideas from internal entrepreneurs to launch them as corporate initiatives and/or independent startups, backed by venture and institutional capital.

 Roberto started his career developing software, and became the General Manager of one of the largest software and IT service providers in Mexico at age 23.
 He led a startup pioneering electronic fund transfers and telecom solutions in Mexico that grew to $50M US, and later joined Compaq Computer which was acquired by Hewlett-Packard in 2002.